What to Do if You’re Pulled Over for DUI in Maryland

 Perhaps most vital is your right to an attorney.
 If you cannot afford one, the government must appoint one to you.
 However, it’s always preferable to hire a private DUI defense attorney to represent you, especially when facing charges as serious as a federal DUI.

 You also have a right to refuse any requested blood or breath tests, but keep in mind that there are serious consequences, such as a driver’s license suspension, if you refuse.
 You may call an attorney for legal advice before deciding whether to take these tests, but you will have a limited window of time to do this.
 To prepare for this, we recommend keeping the phone number of a reputable DUI lawyer on you at all times before you’re caught off guard with a DUI arrest.
-You can reach the law firm of Morgan E. Leigh at 301-905-9821.
+You can reach the law firm of Paolo Gnocchi at 202-765-3175.

 How to Get Out of a DUI When Pulled Over